kgws/homebridge-temperature-cmd/README.md

 1. Install homebridge using: sudo npm install -g homebridge
 2. Install this plugin using: sudo npm install -g homebridge-symo-cmd
+3. Make sure that curl and jq are istalled.
-3. Update your configuration file.
+4. Update your configuration file.
 See sample-config.json in this repository for a sample.

 # Configuration